stevetodman/chd/docs/archive/partial-audit-2024-07-02.md

 # CHD QBank Partial Audit (2024-07-02)

+> **Status:** Archived for historical context.
+The remediation items below may be outdated; convert any still-relevant actions into tracked issues before working on them.

 > **Scope note:** This document captures the highest-impact findings that could be validated within the time allotted.
 Sections are intentionally concise; items marked "Deferred" require deeper inspection during a follow-up audit.

 ## 0) Executive Summary